jimhuaang/qsfs-boost/INSTALL.md

  $ make
 ```

-Notice, if you want to enable unit test, specfiy -DBUILD_TESTS=ON in cmake configure step; you can specify build type such as -DCMAKE_BUILD_TYPE=Debug; you can specify -DINSTALL_HEADERS to request installations of headers and other development files:
+Notice, if you want to enable unit test, specfiy -DBUILD_TESTING=ON in cmake configure step; you can specify build type such as -DCMAKE_BUILD_TYPE=Debug; you can specify -DINSTALL_HEADERS to request installations of headers and other development files:
 ```sh
  $ cmake -DBUILD_TESTS=ON ..
  $ cmake -DCMAKE_BUILD_TYPE=Debug ..